Vizonex/aiointernal/README.md

         self._context = DuktapeContext()

     # sync wrapper helps wrap functions we would like for this
-    # thread to use, and keep the context in it's away
+    # thread to use, and keep the context away
     # from our main eventloop's thread.

     @sync